umaisk/thetafeatext/README.txt

 ┌───────────────────────────────────────────────────────────────────────────────────────┐
                                   Description:

- This script processes intracranial EEG data collected in the Ueli Rutishauser Lab at
+ This script processes intracranial EEG data collected in Ueli Rutishauser's Lab at
  Cedars-Sinai Medical Center, Department of Neurosurgery.
 The EEG processing here
  was used for analyses shown in Extended Figure 3c of the following publication.
 └───────────────────────────────────────────────────────────────────────────────────────┘